static-frame/static-frame/README.rst

 3       True    True   True         True   True
 4       False   False  False        False  False
 <int64> <bool>  <bool> <bool>       <bool> <bool>

+Or, using the ``Frame.drop`` interface, a new ``Frame`` can be created by droping rows with even "id" values and droping URL columns specified in a list:

 >>> frame.drop.loc[frame['id'] % 2 == 0, ['thumbnailUrl', 'url']].head()
 <Frame>